 Early Life and Education

-Adebayo Ogunlesi was born in Sagamu, Ogun State, Nigeria, on December 20, 1953.
-He comes from a Yoruba family with a strong academic background; his father was the first Nigerian professor of medicine.
-Ogunlesi attended King's College, Lagos, for his secondary education before moving to the United Kingdom to study at Oxford University.
-There, he earned a B.A. with first-class honors in Philosophy, Politics, and Economics.
-In 1979, he received a J.D. magna cum laude from Harvard Law School and an MBA from Harvard Business School.
+Adebayo Ogunlesi was born in Sagamu, Nigeria.
+His father was the first Nigerian professor of medicine at the University of Ibadan.
+Ogunlesi attended King's College, Lagos, before moving to the UK.
+He earned a B.A. with first-class honors in Philosophy, Politics, and Economics from Oxford University.
+He then moved to the United States, where he earned a J.D. magna cum laude from Harvard Law School and an MBA from Harvard Business School.

 Rise to Success